 Consumer Electronics & Appliances

-Date February 2019
+Date February 2021

 Approximate net recovery on cost

-For electronics in general, due to high rates of innovation, product obsolescence is an ongoing concern that companies and lenders should monitor on a regular basis either through regular inventory appraisals and/or through company-generated reporting.
-Similar to the appliance segment, significant levels of open-box or sample inventory can negatively impact gross recovery rates and should be tracked as part of the normal course of business.
+For electronics in general, product obsolescence is an ongoing concern because of high rates of innovation.
+Companies and lenders should monitor on a regular basis either through regular inventory appraisals or through company-generated reporting.
+Significant levels of open-box or sample electronics inventory can negatively impact gross recovery rates and should be tracked as part of the normal course of business.
 Working with an experienced appraiser in this segment can offset client risk through regular collateral monitoring.

 Sample Inventory Considerations: Like the challenges of consumer electronics retailing, one major factor impacting gross recovery values on major appliances is the issue of sample inventory.
 Typically, sample inventory used for display or demonstration on selling floors will not recover as well as first-quality, or non-sample, boxed goods.

 In terms of inventory mix, it is important for borrowers to track levels of sample inventory separately from non-sample goods so an experienced appraiser can factor in the reduction to sample categories in the aggregate.
 Significant levels of shopworn, damaged or obsolete appliance inventory may negatively impact gross and net recovery values.